MINO OSKI AIN DAH YUNG

 Mino Oski Ain Dah Yung features a unique Native-inspired design that stands in stark contrast to the institutions that many of its young residents have experienced in the past and blends with the diverse cultural and commercial businesses in the surrounding community.
 The Low-Income Housing Tax Credit (Housing Credit) was used to finance this property, with syndication provided by National Equity Fund, Inc.

-Remarks from U.S. Senator Tina Smith (D-MN)
+Recognition from U.S. Senator Tina Smith (D-MN)

 “I’ve often said that if you don’t have a safe, affordable place to call home, nothing else in your life works,” said Senator Tina Smith (D-MN).
 “For youth experiencing homelessness, not having a place to live can limit opportunities, compound struggles, and cause problems that last a lifetime.
 That’s why I’m celebrating the Mino Oski Ain Dah Yung housing development in St. Paul and what it means for Native youth who can now receive culturally-competent services and maintain stable housing at the same time.
 Projects like this one are why I support the Low-Income Housing Tax Credit, which I helped finance this development last year.
 And it’s why I’m so pleased that Mino Oski Ain Dah Yung is being recognized as an excellent example of work to increase access to affordable housing.”